Martin Vaughan

 Martin Kevin Vaughan (5 June 1931 – October 2022) was an Australian stage, television and film actor and musician.
 He is best known for appearing in the film Phar Lap as trainer Harry Telford and the lead role in the award-winning 26-part 1976 television miniseries Power Without Glory.

 Career

 Vaughan was born in Brisbane, Queensland, to a vaudeville comedian father in 1931.
 Moving to Sydney, New South Wales. at age 17, he was employed in a number of occupations including steam presser, tram conductor, postman, customs clerk and bassoon player.
-After taking theatre production classes, he landed his first stage role in 1963 when he was aged 32, and has never been out of work.
+After taking theatre production classes, Vaughan landed his first stage role in 1963 when he was 32.

-He moved into television in 1967.
-In 1975 he won the Hoyts Prize for Best Performance by an Actor at the AFI Awards, for his role of Australian prime minister Billy Hughes in Billy and Percy.
+Vaughan moved into television in 1967 and in 1975 won the Hoyts Prize for Best Performance by an Actor at the AFI Awards, for his role of Australian prime minister Billy Hughes in Billy and Percy.
 This was a tied result with Jack Thompson's role in Sunday Too Far Away.
 His continuing interest in Billy Hughes led some years later to the revelation that Hughes's daughter Helen had died in childbirth in London; in 2004 he presented an ABC program on the story.